casualcore/casual/documentation/requirement/web-gui.md

 List of executables with:

-* alias (this is the external handle of the 'executable')
+* Alias (this is the external handle of the 'executable')
-* note
+* Note
-* path
+* Path
-* instances (read only)
+* Instances (read only)
-    * mange numbrer of instances (scale in, scale out)
+    * Manage number of instances (scale in, scale out)
-* memberships
+* Memberships
     * "expand" to group view?

-*don't think we'll expose the internal id of the executable, user should only refer to 'alias'.
-The internal id shold be used to correlate instanses though*
+*Don't think we'll expose the internal id of the executable, user should only refer to 'alias'.
+The internal id should be used to correlate instanses though*

 **source: domain-manager**